SebastienSiva/ITEC_D2L_TOOLS/total_course_assessment/FAQ.md

 ### Should I keep or remove students who were present for only some of the relevant assessments?

-To get consistant results across all sections, refer to your course coordinators guidance on this.
+To get consistant results across all sections, refer to your course coordinator's guidance on this.